onzfonz/comp227/src/content/0/en/part0b.md

 ![document in console tab of developer tools](../../images/0/15e.png)

-Let's add a new note to the page from the console.
+Let's add a new task to the page from the console.

-First, we'll get the list of notes from the page.
+First, we'll get the list of tasks from the page.
 The list is in the first `ul` element of the page:

 ```js